Meet Our Graduate Students

 The MHA program is available in either an on-campus or online format.
 Both formats use the same curriculum.
 Online format courses are taken one at a time.
 Each online format course lasts 8 weeks.

-The College of Health and Human Services offers an innovative MSN track to prepare nurse practitioners in primary care.
+The College of Public Health offers an innovative MSN track to prepare nurse practitioners in primary care.
 The program is a competency-based curriculum as students gain the necessary knowledge and skills to provide holistic care to individuals, families, and populations across the health continuum; graduates are highly regarded and have historically readily found employment upon graduation.
-Our graduates pass their respective certification exams through the ANCC (FNP, AGNP) well above the national mean.
+Our graduates pass their respective certification exams through the ANCC (FNP) well above the national mean.

 The Master of Public Health (MPH) is the foremost professional degree, recognized worldwide, for those wishing to enter or advance in the field of public health.
 Our MPH program prepares students with the foundational public health knowledge and competencies to address the most pressing and emerging health problems through six concentrations: